abingdonpta/abingdonpta/content/roles.md

 ### 🌱 Spring Event

 The PTA has held International Night each spring between 2017-2019 and in 2022.
-International Night celebrates the diverse population of our school and the many countries and culture they represent.
+International Night celebrates the diverse population of our school and the many countries and cultures they represent.

 ### 🎓 5th Grade Promotion